What's Coming to Netflix in December 2023

 What’s Coming to Netflix on December 22nd

-- Gyeongseong Creature (Season 1) Netflix Original – Korean horror series set during the mid-1940s that sees a young woman and man fighting for survival against monsters.
+- Gyeongseong Creature (Season 1 – Part 1) Netflix Original – Korean horror series set during the mid-1940s that sees a young woman and man fighting for survival against monsters.

 - Rebel Moon – Part One: A Child of Fire (2023) Netflix Original – The long-anticipated new sci-fi epic from Zack Snyder.